joaopef/theSTART/docs/en/Password Manager.md

   jc21/nginx-proxy-manager:latest
 ```
 2. To check if the container starts successfully, I opened **Portainer**
 and verified that the `nginx-proxy-manager` container was running.
 Another way would be to run:  `docker ps -a`.

-If the container wasn’t running,
-For troubleshooting:  ``docker logs nginx-proxy-manager``.
+    If the container wasn’t running, check the logs troubleshooting with:  ``docker logs nginx-proxy-manager``.

 3. With the container up I can access the Nginx Proxy Manager web UI at
  ``http://192.168.1.228:81``.